replikativ/replikativ/README.md

 # replikativ

 `replikativ` is a replication system for confluent replicated data types ([CRDTs](http://hal.inria.fr/docs/00/55/55/88/PDF/techreport.pdf)).
 It is primarily designed to work as a decentralized database for web applications, but can be used to distribute any state durably between different peers with different runtimes (JVM, js atm.).
 Instead of programming thin web-clients around a central server/cloud, you operate on your local data like a native application both on client- and (if you wish to) server-side.
 You can also view it in reverse as a cloud being expanded to all end-points.
-You can write to CRDTs whenever you want and also access values whenever you want no matter if the remote peer (server) is *available* or not.
-In combination with our [CDVCS](http://arxiv.org/abs/1508.05545) datatype you can imagine it as a `git` for data (expressed e.g. in [edn](https://github.com/edn-format/edn)) + automatic eventual consistent replication.
+You can write to CRDTs whenever you want and also access values whenever you want no matter if the remote peer(s) is *available* or not.
+In combination with our [CDVCS](http://arxiv.org/abs/1508.05545) datatype you can imagine it as `git` for data (expressed e.g. in [edn](https://github.com/edn-format/edn)) + automatic eventual consistent replication.

 ## Motivation and Vision